 During a move, valuables like jewelry and antiques might “disappear.”
 Items also could get damaged.

-To eliminate headaches after the move, consider buying full value protection from your mover, the BBB suggests.
+To eliminate headaches after the move, consider buying full value protection insurance from your mover, the BBB suggests.

 With this plan, anything damaged beyond repair during the move will be replaced, said Mitch Curtis, a spokesman for Gentle Giant Moving Co., based in Somerville, MA.
 Anything lost also will be replaced.
+Otherwise the included insurance will likely only reimburse you pennies on the dollar for lost items.

 3. Extra Charges